The towering trees and prized plants in our yards? There’s more to them than meets the eye.

 If you’re wondering what types of trees give you the best bang for your buck, or what kinds of plants are more of a burden than a benefit, keep on reading!

-Trees don't ask for much—soil, water, sunlight.
+Trees don't ask for much—soil, water, sunlight, and some TLC.
 Yet they provide a wealth of benefits: They improve the air you breathe, cut your energy bills with their shade, provide homes for wildlife and help you fetch a higher price and quicker sale when your home is on the market.

 And further, according to the Arbor Day Foundation, 83 percent of realtors believe mature trees have a strong or moderate impact on the salability of homes listed for less than $150,000.
 On homes more than $250,000, this perception increases to 98 percent.